aueam/oi-pkg-visualizer/README.md

 ### Build

+1. First of all, you need to run [oi-pkg-checker](https://github.com/aueam/oi-pkg-checker) to get `data.bin`.
-Just run `make`, it will download [cytoscape.js](https://github.com/cytoscape/cytoscape.js) and compiles server with cargo.
+2. Then just run `make`, it will download [cytoscape.js](https://github.com/cytoscape/cytoscape.js) and compile server.

 ### Use

-- Run server with `./oi-pkg-visualizer 127.0.0.1:2310 /tmp/data.bin`
+- Run server with `target/release/oi-pkg-visualizer 127.0.0.1:2310 /tmp/data.bin`
+    - `127.0.0.1:2310` is listening address and port of server
-    - `/tmp/data.bin` represents output data from [oi-pkg-checker](https://github.com/aueam/oi-pkg-checker)
+    - `/tmp/data.bin` is the data from the [oi-pkg-checker](https://github.com/aueam/oi-pkg-checker)
+- if necessary, change the server address and/or port and/or transfer protocol in the `website/js/cy.js` (first line)
 - Visit `website/index.html`

 ## Style legend

 ### Nodes

-- green = default
+- default = green
 - obsoleted = black
 - obsoleted (but with older not obsoleted version) = yellow
 - renamed = blue

 ### Edges

-- green = default
+- default = green
 - build = blue
 - test = grey
 - system-build = dashed blue